tmhub/tmhub.github.io/argento/pure/category-page.md

 ---
 layout: default
-title: Argento Default theme Category Page
+title: Argento Pure Category Page
-description: Argento Default category page
+description: Argento Pure category page
-keywords: "Argento default, argento argento, category, listing, label, columns count"
+keywords: "Argento pure, argento, category, listing, label, columns count"
 category: Argento
 ---

-# Argento Default theme Category Page
+# Argento Pure Category Page

 ### Layout

-Argento default theme is using `page_two_columns_right` layout for the category page.
+Argento Pure is using `page_two_columns_right` layout for the category page.
 In order to change it to another one you have to create [custom.xml][custom_xml] file with following
 instruction: